12 Top-Rated Waterfalls in North Carolina

 Located on the Blue Ridge Parkway at mile marker 418.8 is the trailhead for the Graveyard Fields hike leading to Lower Falls.
 The .3-mile trail to this waterfall is quite beautiful, offering up expansive views of the 6,000-foot-high surrounding peaks.
 If the season is right, you can also catch wildflowers and rhododendrons in full bloom or even blueberries ripe for picking.

-The Lower Falls cascades over a series of small ledges into a pool.
-Unless you plan on going for a swim, views are best from the wooden platform.
+The Lower Falls cascade over a series of small ledges into a pool.
+Unless you plan on going for a swim, the views are best from the wooden platform.
 After a quick dip in the cold water or snapping a couple of photos, you have the choice to return back along the same trail to the parking area or continue on along the four-mile Graveyard Fields hike, which passes by another smaller waterfall.

 This area is a popular stop along the Blue Ridge Parkway for hiking, and parking can be an issue.
 It's best to go early in the day during the peak season.
 Restrooms are available in the parking area.